holyjak/fulcro-intro-wshop/README.md

 An hour or so before the workshop:

 * Have the [application running](#running-the-app-from-vs-code-with-calva) as described below.
 Make sure you can see the To Do application in the browser.
 If not, follow the _Troubleshooting_ instructions below.
 Open Dev Tools and verify that _Fulcro Inspect_ is there.
-* Set up your windows as described in the [workshop instructions](https://github.com/holyjak/fulcro-intro-wshop/blob/main/docs/Workshop.adoc#setup) and have both these workshop and [Fulcro intro](https://github.com/holyjak/fulcro-intro-wshop/blob/main/docs/INTRO.md) opened in a browser tab:
+* Set up your windows as described in the [workshop instructions](https://github.com/holyjak/fulcro-intro-wshop/blob/main/docs/Workshop.adoc#setup) and have both these workshop instructions and the [Fulcro intro](https://github.com/holyjak/fulcro-intro-wshop/blob/main/docs/INTRO.md) opened in two tabs of a browser window:

 !["Apps layout"](docs/images/fulcro-wshop-screen-setup.png)

 Usage
 -----

-### Running the app with in-browser VS Code and backend via Gitpod [EXPERIMENTAL]
+### Running the app with in-browser VS Code and backend via Gitpod

 It is preferable to run the app locally with Calva (see below) but if you run into some issues with the editor or tooling, you can run everything in the browser with a pre-configured virtual machine: